shepmaster/snafu/src/guide/the_macro.md

 Notably:

 1. One context selector is created for each enum variant.
-1. The name of the selector is the same as the enum variant's name.
+1. The name of the selector is the same as the enum variant's name, unless a different name is specified using the `context` attribute.
 1. The `source` and `backtrace` fields have been removed; the library will automatically handle this for you.
 1. Each remaining field's type has been replaced with a generic